Simplicial model structures on pro-categories: Preliminaries

 whose left adjoint we call \emph{pro-completion (relative to $\bfC$)} or \emph{pro-$\bfC$ completion}.
 In many examples, $\bfC$ is the full subcategory of $\bfE$ consisting of objects that are ``finite'' in some sense, and this left adjoint is better known as the profinite completion functor.
 For instance, in the case of groups, this functor $\wh{(\cdot)}_{\Pro} \colon \Grp \to \Pro(\Fin\Grp)$ is the well-known profinite completion functor for groups.

 The other important example is about cotensors in ind-categories.
 Suppose $\bfC$ is a small simplicial category that has all finite colimits and tensors with finite simplicial sets, and that furthermore these tensors commute with these finite colimits.
-We will call $\bfC$ \emph{finitely tensored} if this is the case.
+We will call $\bfC$ \emph{finitely tensored} if this is the case (cf.~\autoref{definition:FinitelyTensored} for a precise definition).
 If $X$ is a simplicial set, then we can write it as $\colim_i X_i$ where $i$ ranges over all finite simplicial subsets $X_i \subset X$.
 Define $- \otimes X \colon \bfC \to \Ind(\bfC)$ by $c \otimes X = \{c \otimes X_i\}_i$.
 This functor preserves finite colimits since these are computed ``levelwise'' in $\Ind(\bfC)$, hence it extends to a functor $- \otimes X \colon \Ind(\bfC) \to \Ind(\bfC)$ that has a right adjoint $(-)^X$.
 These define tensors and cotensors by arbitrary simplicial sets on $\Ind(\bfC)$.
 In particular, $\Ind(\bfC)$ is a simplicial category that is complete, cocomplete, tensored and cotensored (note the similarity with Proposition 4.10 of \cite{BarneaSchlank2016Weak}).
 The dual of this statement says that for any small simplicial category $\bfC$ that has finite limits and cotensors with finite simplicial sets, and in which these finite cotensors commute with finite limits in $\bfC$, the pro-category $\Pro(\bfC)$ is a simplicial category that is complete, cocomplete, tensored and cotensored.
-We will say that a simplicial category $\bfC$ is \emph{finitely cotensored} if it has cotensors with finite simplicial sets that commute with finite limits in $\bfC$.
+We call $\bfC$ \emph{finitely cotensored} in this case.

 Let us return to the basic definition \eqref{equation:DefinitionHomSetIndCategory} of morphisms in $\Ind(\bfC)$.
 If $C = \{c_i\}$ and $D = \{d_i\}$ are objects indexed by the same filtered category $I$, then any natural transformation with components $f_i \colon c_i \to d_i$ represents a morphism in $\Ind(\bfC)$.
 Morphisms of this type (or more precisely, morphisms represented in this way) will be called \emph{level maps} or \emph{strict maps}.
 Up to isomorphism, any morphism in $\Ind(\bfC)$ has such a strict representation (see Corollary 3.2 of \cite[Appendix]{ArtinMazur1986Etale}).
 One can define the notion of a ``level'' diagram or ``strict'' diagram in a similar way.
 Given an indexing category $K$, a conceptual way of thinking about these is through the canonical functor